 Pennsylvania, Birth Records, 1906-1908

 Pennsylvania, Oyer and Terminer Court Papers, 1757-1787

 The Guide to Photographs at the Pennsylvania State Archives(Pennsylvania Historical & Museum Commission, 1993) written by Linda Ries (to purchase a copy of this work, please visit Shop PA Heritage) , contains descriptive information for the estimated 350,000 photographs contained in the Archives' collections in the Archives collections up to 1993.
 Numerous additonal images have been added since that time.
-For more on current photograph holdings contact archivist Michael Sherbon at 717.772.5070 or firstname.lastname@example.org for more information.
+For more on current photograph holdings email archivist Michael Sherbon or call 717.772.5070 for more information.